So, whatās the fixation with ninjas all about? Why am I always saying 'Whatās good, ninjas? š„·' and throwing ninja references everywhere? š„·š„·

 what is the experience I want to have of life, not What do I want to achieve in life?

-One simple example I always use to illustrate this is: You can desire to be able to do a muscle-up or be jacked (an achievement); maybe you'll achieve it, maybe not.
-You can have the goal of living a healthy life and experiencing the capabilities of your body and training hard every day (a process).
-This way of lifeĀ will most likely lead to being able to do a muscle-up or being jacked at some point.
-The key difference is that with the first view, happiness and success come and go in the moment of achieving, and then you need to look for another goal.
-In the second view, the process itself is the object of desire and you can start that right now with no end to it.
-The first view puts stress on things in the future outside of your control, while the other makes you pay attention to what's in front of you right now.
+The key difference is that with the first view, happiness and success come and go in the moment of achieving, and then you need to find the next goal.
+In the second view, the process itself is the point.
+No pressure, but also no waiting, just doing, and you can start right now, with no end to it.
+The first view puts stress on things in the future, outside of your control.
+The second keeps you focused on what's in front of you.

 BRO, WHAT ABOUT THE NINJAS?